Pork Cooked in a Cauldron Over a Campfire

 7. Step 7:

-Pour vegetable oil and let it heat up.
-Using a slotted spoon, pour hot oil over the edges of the cauldron (be careful not to get burned!)
+Pour in the vegetable oil and let it get screaming hot.
+Using a slotted spoon, ladle some of the hot oil up over the sides of the cauldron (careful — don't burn yourself!).

 8. Step 8:

-Throw the pieces of meat into the cauldron, stirring continuously, fry the pork over a strong fire until browning (which is about ten to fifteen minutes).
-Fill the meat with a glass of water, make a moderate fire and simmer the pork for about 20-30 minutes under a closed lid.
-Periodically open the lid to check if there is liquid in the cauldron, if not, then you need to add a small amount of water so that the meat does not burn.
+Drop the pieces of meat into the cauldron and, stirring constantly, fry the pork over a strong fire until browned (about 10 to 15 minutes).
+Pour in a cup of water, bring the fire down to moderate, and simmer the pork for about 20–30 minutes with the lid on.
+Check under the lid now and then — if the liquid has cooked away, add a little more water so the meat doesn't scorch.

 9. Step 9:

-After 30 minutes, open the lid of the cauldron.
-Add wood to the fire to increase the fire.
-Wait until the remaining liquid boils off and add salt to the meat to taste.
-Send carrots, garlic and onions to the cauldron, stirring everything, fry for about 5 minutes, until the smell of fried onions appears.
+After 30 minutes, take off the lid.
+Add more wood to build the fire back up.
+Wait until the remaining liquid boils off, then salt the meat to taste.
+Add the carrots, garlic, and onions to the cauldron and, stirring everything together, fry for about 5 minutes, until you smell the onions cooking.

 10. Step 10:

-Next comes the turn of bell pepper and bay leaf.
-Send them to the cauldron, mix everything.
+Next up are the bell pepper and bay leaf.
+Add them to the cauldron and stir everything together.
 Cook for about one to two minutes.

 11. Step 11: